scriptex/AnimateMe/README.md

 If you wish to use the defaults, make sure to include the predefined css file.

+AnimateMe assumes you have modern JS environment and are using a module bundler such as Webpack.

+If you wish to support older browsers, such as IE 11, you should include a polyfill for `Object.assign`.

 ## Options

 1. Set your own classname for the animated element when in viewport: